jennygodley/tictactoe-client/README.md

 I finished my game logic relatively quickly, but tying the API and the game together was challenging for me.

-Finally, I worked on styling the game——I really wanted it to match the wireframe I'd created!
+After this, I worked on styling the game——I really wanted it to match the wireframe I'd created.
+After this, I optimized styling for mobile as well as for desktop.

+Once I finished what I believe are the requirements, I started working on an AI opponent.
+While this was challenging, even more challenging was to make the "play vs computer" and "play vs yourself" versions toggle-able.

 ## Future Iterations

-I'd like to write functionality so that the user can play against the computer.
+I'd like to make an option to continue as a guest.
+I also intend to create a local score tracker that will display your score per session.